 Cannabis Made Clear

-Short- and Long-Term Effects of Cannabis Use
+Short- and Long-Term Health Effects of Cannabis Use

 Cannabis education can be key to reducing the possible long- and short-term effects of cannabis consumption.
-Learn about variety of effects cannabis (and cannabinoids like THC) can have.
+Learn about the variety of effects cannabis (and cannabinoids like THC) can have.

 Long- and Short-Term Health Effects of Cannabis Use